 What is Breast Reconstruction?

 Breast reconstruction is partial or complete reconstruction of a breast that has been partially or completely removed secondary to cancer.
 As the complexity of breast cancer treatment grows, so do the options for breast reconstruction.
-The goal of breast reconstruction is to create a breast that appears similar to the opposite breast, and to alleviate the feelings of self-consciousness and deformity that can come from having an absent breast.
+The main goals of breast reconstruction are to create a breast that appears similar to the opposite breast, and to alleviate the feelings of self-consciousness and deformity that can come from having an absent breast.
 Beyond the basics of reconstruction, though, Dr. Rovelo listens to her patients’ desires and takes pride in creating breasts that are also beautiful and unique to each patient.

 Breast cancer treatment and reconstruction can be an overwhelming process.
 Dr. Rovelo would be honored to assist you with the process and to be there with you throughout the journey.

 Who is a candidate for Breast Reconstruction?

 Breast reconstruction is a complex process that needs to be performed in coordination with your surgical, medical, and radiation doctors.
 Breast reconstruction can be performed at the same time as your mastectomy (immediate reconstruction) or after treatment protocols are completed (delayed reconstruction).

 Patients that are undergoing a partial mastectomy may also be candidates for reconstruction.
 Reconstruction is performed in these cases if the partial mastectomy creates a deformity or significant size discrepancy.
 Oncoplastic techniques including breast reduction and breast lifts can be used to minimize and obscure the resulting deformity.